censorship-no/ceno-website/README.md

 `sudo apt-get install hugo`

-Clone the repo:
+For Mac users:

+`brew install hugo`

+Clone the repo, which will become a subdirectory of the directory of your choosing:

 `git clone git@github.com:censorship-no/ceno-website.git`

-You will also need to enable the Ananke theme's Git submodule using:
+Move into the ceno-website directory and enable the Ananke theme's Git submodule using:

 `git submodule update --init --recursive`